ptitfred/personal-homepage/web/content/blog/2022-10-03_nix-derivation-website.md

   derivation from a working directory and make sure we don't rebuild every single time if a non relevant file is modified.

-The `gitignoreSource` helper is provided the following fixed derivation:
+The `gitignoreSource` helper is provided by the following fixed derivation:

 ```nix
 { fetchFromGitHub, lib }: